Omar-elshiref/alx-fe-reactjs/README.md

 Refactor Prop Drilling to Use Context API:

 Simplify data flow in your React application by refactoring to use the Context API.

+>>> Week 11 <<<

+In the “State Management in React” project, you will learn to manage state effectively in a React application using Zustand.
+This project will cover essential concepts and techniques for state management, culminating in the creation of a Recipe Sharing Application.
+By integrating Zustand, you will enhance your ability to manage complex state interactions in a scalable and maintainable way.

+Learning Objectives
+By the end of this project, you will be able to:

+Understand and Utilize Zustand for State Management:

+Learn the basics of Zustand and how to integrate it into a React application for efficient state management.
+Manage State with Zustand:

+Implement and manage application state using Zustand, including creating stores and defining state actions.
+Explore Advanced Zustand Features:

+Utilize advanced features of Zustand to handle more complex state management scenarios.
+Build a Todo List Application Using Zustand:

+Apply your knowledge by building a functional Recipe Sharing Application that includes adding, editing, deleting, and managing recipes using Zustand for state management.